ExCL-Docs/excl-user-docs/contributing/git-workflow.md

 # ExCl Recommended Workflow<br>_Using Git and Atom_

-### GitLab Houses our Documentation
+### GitHub Houses our Documentation

-GitLab is a popular platform to share code, store software solutions, and host documentation.
+GitHub is a popular platform to share code, store software solutions, and host documentation.

-ORNL provides two GitLab servers https://code.ornl.gov and https://code-int.ornl.gov, the latter being accessible only inside of ORNL.

-Project owners control access to GitLab repositories.
+Project owners control access to GitHub repositories.
 You may log in and create your projects and repositories, and share them with others.

 ![image](screenshots/git-workflow-steps.png)